francescogerardomarra/its/modulo26/4_security.md

 ## Session Management

-When Spring Security creates a session, it’s essentially managing the user's state across multiple HTTP requests.
+When Spring Security creates a session, it’s essentially managing the user's authentication state across multiple HTTP requests.
 HTTP itself is stateless, meaning that each request is independent and doesn’t carry any information about previous requests.
 A session helps to maintain state by storing data that can be used in subsequent requests (like the user's authentication status, roles, and permissions).

 In Spring Security, creating a session means generating a server-side session where certain information about the authenticated user is stored.
 This session is typically linked to the user’s interaction with the application, ensuring that subsequent requests can reference the same session and access the user’s authentication details without requiring them to log in again.